po1sigala/live/01-Class-Content/10-OOP/01-Activities/26-Stu_Multiple-Classes/README.md

-# 🐛 Store class not functioning correctly
+# 🐛 Store Class Not Functioning Correctly

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

 * The `Store` class should have the functionality to process sales and replenish their stock.